wgnator/wanted-preonboarding-fe-engall/README.md

-# Engall Schedule Management Project
+# EngAll Tutor Schedule Management Project

 ## How to run: